-Being in your late twenties has its positive and negatives.
+Being in your late twenties has its positives and negatives.
 One of these positives is having the freedom to just get up and explore the wonderful world we live in… the downside however is that I can’t afford to just get up and go!
 That’s where redeeming Avios points have changed my life.
-No matter how young or old you are, I think you’ll find these easy to use Avios Points hacks helpful in making your points go further.
+No matter how young or old you are, I think you’ll find these easy-to-use Avios points hacks helpful in making your points go further.

 What is the value of Avios Points?